 Skip to main content

-Extreme weather—from blizzards to hurricanes to wildfires—wreaks havoc on businesses in every region of the country, with damage having a lasting effect.
-With an increasing trend of high-cost disasters and with climate change increasing the frequency and severity of weather and climate disasters, most businesses will experience the effects at some point.
+Extreme weather — from blizzards to hurricanes to wildfires — wreaks havoc on businesses in every region of the country, with damage having a lasting effect.
+With weather and climate events increasing the frequency and severity, most businesses will experience losses related to weather and climate events at some point.

-Origami’s cloud-based RMIS helps you to make weather preparedness a priority.
+Origami Risk’s cloud-based risk management information system (RMIS) helps your organization make weather preparedness a priority.
 With proximity search feature, flexible data integration, and consolidated external events module, you’ll be able to quickly identify major weather risks and effectively communicate how key parties can take action.

 Identify at-risk locations with integrated weather feeds and proximity searching

-Origami Risk’s flexible platform integrates with a number of sources to feed weather alerts directly to your system.
 Local and federal agencies can provide critical data for preparedness.
-For example, you can tap into the Global Disaster Alert and Coordination System (GDACS), which monitors volcanoes, floods, cyclones, and more; the U.S. Geological Survey (USGS) Earthquake feed; the Pacific Disaster Center (PDC); the SkyTruth Environmental Alert feed; and the InciWeb U.S. Wildfire feed.
-Origami Risk also helps you see if your location is in the path of a severe weather event or indicated in any other warning or alert.
+Origami Risk’s flexible platform integrates with a number of these sources to feed alerts directly to your system.
+For example, you can tap into data from both the U.S. Geological Survey (USGS) earthquake feed and the Global Disaster Alert and Coordination System (GDACS), which monitors volcanoes, floods, cyclones, and more.
+Drawing from this data, Origami Risk also helps you visualize if a facility — set up as a location in the system — is in the path of a severe weather event or indicated in any other warning or alert.

 Use audit technology to fine-tune communication, before and after an event